 Johnson & Johnson – Good old Johnson & Johnson, a trustful American company dating back decades, now right?
 Well, as Johnson & Johnson is preparing for its Baby Powder settlement of over 3.9 Billion for causing cancer from asbestos fiber contamination, they are now required to pay 6.5 billion in their role in the opioid crisis.
 Due to the multiple lawsuits pending, Johnson & Johnson’s revenue and profits have been greatly skewed over the past five years.
 They are recognized as the number one pharmaceutical company in the world in terms of revenue.
 Johnson & Johnson’s began their opioid cultivation in the early 90’s.
 The Washington Post reported, “Johnson & Johnson opioid supply chain began in Tasmania, an island 150 miles south of mainland Australia, where scientists in the mid-1990’s altered the genetics of thousands of plants to engineer a super-poppy, that was particularly rich in opiates.
 Tasmanian Farmers grew the novel plants, enticed by flashy incentive prizes-a Mercedes, a Jaguar, a BMW- that a Johnson & Johnson Subsidiary were awarded for growing the best crop.
 The poppies were then exported to the United States where another Johnson & Johnson subsidiary refined them into oxycodone and hydrocodone, and the narcotics were shipped as white crystalline powders to the nation’s pill makers”.
 The Washington Post article also stated, “ So while Purdue Pharma, Mallinckrodt Pharmaceuticals, and other manufacturers are often linked to the opioid crisis, it was two subsidiaries of Johnson & Johnson, a brand better known for baby powder and Band-Aids, that were producing the narcotics in many of the abused pills.”
 Remember, Hydrocodone is the generic of Vicodin, Oxycodone is the generic of Oxycontin.
 Due to the multiple lawsuits Johnson and Johnson is ranked at #36 of the Fortune 500’s list of top corporations.
 In the year 2000 Johnson & Johnson was ranked outside of the Fortune 500’s top 500 corporations.
 By 2005, Johnson and Johnson were ranked inside the top 100 of Fortune 500’s list of top 500 corporations worldwide.
 Many data-specific business professionals described this escalation a direct result of Johnson & Johnson’s Oxycodone and Hydrocodone’s production and marketing strategy.
 On Johnson and Johnson’s website, if you attempt to obtain Profit and Revenue Reports for the full year and for the fourth quarter of 2005 you will receive the following message, “ Service Unavailable – DNS Failure” despite there being a direct link.
 Due to the multiple subsidiaries that Johnson & Johnson has as well as the inability I had in discovering even a “ballpark” figure in regard to any type of direct profits for Johnson & Johnson due to their involvement in markets ranging from foods to technology products to their multiple medical involvements, I was unable to specifically locate earnings for one of the largest companies in the United States’ history.
 I needed to look at Janssen Pharmaceutical profits specifically though each search resulted in Johnson & Johnson’s revenue and profits.
 Despite these extensive searches, to my amazement, Johnson & Johnson was rated in the year’s 2018, 2019, 2020, and 2021 as Fortune 500 most admired companies in the world?
 In 2020 despite the fact, they were facing billions of dollars in lawsuits from their Baby Powder being linked to cancer and the fact they were linked as the number one contributor to the United States Opioid crisis by multiple media sources, Fortune 500 ranked Johnson & Johnson their number 1 most admired company in 2020.
 Wow, that would be like Walter White, The Mexican Cartel, or Tony Montana getting a distinguished, reputable, honor for their service even going as far as recognized as what they do as “admirable”.

 Wow, I’m not going to go into the media’s deception or gaslighting (gaslighting – manipulate someone or a group of people by psychological means into questioning their own sanity).
 I will keep it on the minimal consequences of this specific federal lawsuit.
 Ten of the 50 states are calling the Federal government on the issue that these payouts do not equate to the severity of the crimes committed so despite the fact that 40 states have recognized this as the second largest cash settlement on the federal level, I applaud those states (including west Virginia, New Hampshire, and Washington) for balking at signing this federal settlement.
 There are also civil suits aimed at these corporations who have been accused of participating and accelerating the opioid crisis currently taking place.
 By no means will this be the end of the lawsuits that the major pharmaceutical companies will be facing though as someone who works on the frontlines of the Drug and Alcohol Treatment field, I firmly know this will not adequately address the treatment needed for those affected by the opioid crisis in this country.
-It is my estimation that individuals who suffer from opioid addiction need a minimal 90 days in intensive treatment at the PHP or inpatient level.
-Many will need medication assisted therapy (MAT) due to their opioid receptors being completely deplenished and their inability to experience pleasure (anhedonia) without opioids, they will need continued therapy after the 90 days in inpatient or PHP with a therapist or intensive outpatient treatment or outpatient treatment center.
+It is my estimation that individuals who suffer from opioid addiction need a minimal 90 days in intensive treatment at the day treatment/PHP or inpatient level.
+Many will need medication assisted therapy (MAT) due to their opioid receptors being completely deplenished and their inability to experience pleasure (anhedonia) without opioids, they will need continued therapy after the 90 days in inpatient or day treatment/ PHP with a therapist or intensive outpatient treatment or outpatient treatment center.
 In all honesty insurance companies don’t cover the proper care so neither will the federal/state governments because the price is too high, especially at 26 billion.
 What about those who have lost loved ones due to opioid overdoses?
 I’ve personally been to multiple funerals as a direct result of overdose deaths.
 I’ve seen mothers put on disability due to their inability too work because they grief is so overwhelming.
 I have seen fathers who lost their daughters to overdoses become dependent on alcohol and now need assistance due to their addictions.
 By no means is 26 billion enough to cover the effects of the opioid crisis in the United States, please do not be gaslighted by this settlement or by the large number of 26 billion dollars.
 I guess that is a lot to ask of the public if they believe that Johnson & Johnson is the number one most reputable company in 2020 in the United States, isn’t it?